Economy of the Soviet Union

+The Chernobyl disaster beginning on 26 April 1986 was the costliest disaster in human history.

+At its dissolution at the end of 1991, the Soviet Union bequeathed its successor state, the Russian Federation, with a growing pile of $66 billion in external debt and barely a few billion dollars in net gold and foreign exchange reserves.

 The complex demands of the modern economy somewhat constrained the central planners.
-Corruption and data fiddling became common practice among the bureaucracy by reporting fulfilled targets and quotas, thus entrenching the crisis.
-From the Stalin-era to the early Brezhnev-era, the Soviet economy grew much slower than Japan and slightly faster than the United States.
+Data fiddling became common practice among the bureaucracy by reporting fulfilled targets and quotas, thus entrenching the crisis.
+From the Stalin-era to the early Brezhnev-era, the Soviet economy grew slower than Japan and faster than the United States.
 GDP levels in 1950 (in billion 1990 dollars) were 510 (100%) in the Soviet Union, 161 (100%) in Japan and 1,456 (100%) in the United States.
 By 1965, the corresponding values were 1,011 (198%), 587 (365%) and 2,607 (179%).
-The Soviet Union maintained itself as the world's second largest economy in both nominal and purchasing power parity values throughout the Cold War, when Japan's economy exceeded $3 trillion in nominal value.
+The Soviet Union maintained itself as the world's second largest economy in both nominal and purchasing power parity values throughout the Cold War, until 1990 when Japan's economy exceeded $3 trillion in nominal value.

-The Soviet Union's relatively small consumer sector accounted for just under 60% of the country's GDP in 1990 while the industrial and agricultural sectors contributed 22% and 20% respectively in 1991.
+The Soviet Union's relatively medium consumer sector accounted for just 60% of the country's GDP in 1990 while the industrial and agricultural sectors contributed 22% and 20% respectively in 1991.
 Agriculture was the predominant occupation in the Soviet Union before the massive industrialization under Soviet general secretary Joseph Stalin.
 The service sector was of low importance in the Soviet Union, with the majority of the labor force employed in the industrial sector.
 The labor force totaled 152.3 million people.
-Though its GDP crossed $1 trillion in the 1970s and $2 trillion in the 1980s, the effects of central planning were progressively distorted due to the rapid growth of the black market informal second economy in the Soviet Union.
+Though its GDP crossed $1 trillion in the 1970s and $2 trillion in the 1980s, the effects of central planning were progressively distorted due to the growth of the black market informal second economy in the Soviet Union.